A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

 Our results show that excitons in a double-layer semiconductor heterostructure can form a Bose solid and would constitute the first experimental realization of an incompressible supersolid.
 In this system, the excitons are spatially indirect, formed of electrons and holes that are confined in two adjacent two-dimensional conducting layers separated by a thin insulating barrier \cite{Burg2018,Ma2021}.
-With equal electron and hole densities, the exciton dipoles will be aligned perpendicular to the layers so the dipole-like exciton interactions are purely repulsive.
-Sufficiently strong repulsion can localize the excitons on separate lattice sites of a dipolar crystal \cite{Astrakharchik2007,Boning2011} similarly to electrons in a Wigner crystal \cite{Tanatar1989}.
-This state differs from cold atom systems where attractive as well as repulsive atomic interactions acting in competition are needed to generate periodic clusters \cite{Tanzi2019} which in general are not incompressible.
-We have proposed the existence of an exciton incompressible supersolid, based on a variational calculation \cite{Conti2023}.
+With equal electron and hole densities, the electric field from the gates aligns the exciton dipoles perpendicular to the layers so they cannot deform or rotate.
+This ensures the dipole-like exciton interactions always purely repulsive, in contrast to free dipoles.
+Sufficiently strong repulsion can localize single excitons on separate lattice sites of a dipolar crystal \cite{Astrakharchik2007,Boning2011} similarly to electrons in a Wigner crystal \cite{Tanatar1989}.
+In both cases the purely repulsive interaction ensures only one particle per site.
+This differs from cold atom systems where attractive as well as repulsive atomic interactions acting in competition are needed to generate periodic clusters \cite{Tanzi2019} which in general are not incompressible.